kylemcdonald/ethereum-nft-activity/readme.md

 '<Platform Name>/<Contract Name>': '<0xAddress>'
 ```

-Additionally, any NFT-specific contracts (e.g. ERC-721 and compatible) should be added to the `data/marketplaces-collectibles-games.json` file, with a similar format.

 Then [submit a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) back to this repository.
 Thanks in advance!

-To track Cryptokitties, you will need to explicitly remove the Cryptokitties contract from the blocklist in `etherscan.py`.
-Cryptokitties are blocked by default because there is a collection of Momo Wang Cryptokitties that have been grafted onto the Nifty Gateway marketplace that would otherwise require this script to pull all Cryptokitties ever.

 ## Contracts and Addresses